 These criteria for Reception and Year 7 are in keeping with our inclusive vision and ethos, as we will be admitting an all ability intake of students regardless of background.

 In the event of over-subscription the school will seek verification of address when it is unclear whether the applicant meets the over-subscription criteria.
 Proof of residence (e.g. council tax bill) and proof of identity may be required.
 The Governing Board reserves the right to seek verification from other official sources.

 False or misleading information that materially affects the decision to award a place will result in the withdrawal of that place.
 If the place has been awarded, accepted or taken up, that place may still be withdrawn.

 Applications for Year 7 and Reception places will be notified of the decision by email or First Class post.
 For notification dates refer to the East Sussex County Council website.

-Successful applicants will be required to complete and return the Admission Form and Offer Response Form to Gildredge House.
-These forms will be enclosed with your allocation letter.
+Successful applicants will be required to complete and return the Acceptance and Admission Form to Gildredge House.

 If the school do not hear from you within 14 days you may be sent a reminder letter.
 If you decide not to take the place please contact the school or ESCC in writing.